If you’re looking for how to become a tutor for elementary students, this article is for you.

 ✓ Consider how parents will search for a tutor.
 They are likely to either approach the student’s teacher or guidance counselor for a recommendation.
 Some may look online.

 ✓ Contact the schools in your area, and let them know about your tutoring services.
-You can easily find the names of the appropriate educators to contact on the school’s website.

 6. Get organized.